Company registration details

 - Retention in case of queries.
 We’ll retain your personal data as long as necessary to deal with your queries (e.g. if your application is unsuccessful) or for a sensible period in order for us to reply to your online query and then deal with queries you raise upon receipt);

 - Retention in case of claims.
-We’ll retain your personal data for as long as you might legally bring claims against us; and
+We’ll retain your personal data for as long as legal claims can be brought and defended.

 Your rights under applicable data protection law

-Your rights are as follows (noting that these rights don’t apply in all circumstances and that data portability is only relevant from May 2018):
+Your rights are as follows (noting that these rights don’t apply in all circumstances):

 - The right to be informed about our processing of your personal data;